luishdemetrio/snow_da/README.md

 ![](images/testoutlook2.png)

-3. Ask the agent to draft an email to Amber with the incidents listed in a table format.
+3. Ask the agent to **Help me draft an email to amberr asking her to review the incidents list.**.
 Since this is the first time using the connector, you will be prompted to connect.
-Click on "Connect" to allow the connector to be used.
+Click on **Connect** to allow the connector to be used.

 ![](images/testoutlook3.png)